rflandau/Orv/implementations/slims/PACKETS.md

 1. *service*: the name of the desired service
 2. *hop limit*: (OPTIONAL) number of hops to walk up the tree if closer vks do not know of the requested service.
 0, 1, and omitted all cause the request to be halted at the first VK.
+3. *token*: token is a locally generated identifier that can be used to positively identify the response to this request.
+The response should only be considered valid if it has this token.

 ## GET_RESPONSE